reganbrown/regan-brown-bucketlist/README.md

 - User Authentication - DONE
 - Multi user buckets - DONE
 - Toastify Alerts - DONE
-- Users can remove themselves as Contributors
+- Users can remove themselves as Contributors - DONE
-- Real time chat instead of comment board
+- User details edit / delete account
 - Bucket dashboard image as upload instead of stock images
 - Additional page options for buckets like a mood board, or a links list where users can save links for hotels, excursions, etc.
 - Customizable themes instead of the pre-builds
 - Mobile and Tablet views (responsiveness)
-- User details edit / delete account